fbu2019/team_project_apt/readme.md

 - [x] Have all the classes available show up on a map activity
 - [ ] User can pay for classes they are interested in taking
 - [ ] Recommendations for classes based on past classes
-- [ ] Notifications for user when a class they are involved with changes
+- [x] Notifications for user when a class they are involved with changes
+- [ ] Friends graph vizualization
+- [ ] In class messaging system
+- [ ] Rating system

 ## Database Models